 Elevation gain/loss: 1,050 feet (320 metres)

 Drive: around 25 minutes (15 miles) from Pasadena old town (west on the 134, south on the 5, and then skirting round the south of Griffith Park)

 Route description with lots of photos and a bit of sign history from Hiking Guy here, or more helpful description from Hikespeak here

 Also a nice PDF map of the whole park, including trails, here

 You can’t hike (or indeed live) in LA without going to the sign at least once, and with James’s sister and her boyfriend (Helen and Dan) visiting, it seemed like the time.
 They didn’t have proper walking boots, so we choose a middling-easy route, parking on Canyon Drive and following Brush Canyon trail (keeping right on the main trail where there were any options) up along the eastern side of the canyon.
 Just after setting off, we saw a rattlesnake that was fairly large and also fairly unbothered by humans, but that was about as exciting as the wildlife got.

-After climbing gently for about a mile and a half, you reach a junction with the east-west Mulholland fire road and turn left (west).
+After climbing gently for about 1.5 miles (2.4 km), you reach a junction with the east-west Mulholland fire road and turn left (west).
 Just after the junction with the Hollyridge trail down to your left, we took a tiny side trail down along a ridge looking down over the Sunset Ranch stables to have a picnic with an oblique view of the sign.